treeman/jonashietala/posts/2012-01-29-speeding_ahead.markdown

 ---
 layout: post
 title: Speeding Ahead
-category: General
+category: Life
-tags: General, School
+tags: Life, School
 time: 20:44:15
 ---
 Life is slowly settling down over here.
 School has started with some pretty interesting stuff this year.
 Firstly we have a math analysis course in multiple variables which is ok.
 I'm not a fan of the previous analysis courses but maybe this will be a bit different.
 We're contining with computer hardware, microprogramming and such, and I enjoy it a little.